outpaddling/LPJS/README.md

 that may not even be on the same site.
 They usually do not have a dedicated network or access to a common file server.
-Hence, they compete with non-grid usage of the organizational network, and are not suitable for parallel applications that generate large amounts of network traffic, e.g. MPI (Message Passing Interface) programs.
+Hence, they compete with non-grid usage of the organizational network, and are not generally suitable for parallel applications that generate large amounts of network traffic, e.g. MPI (Message Passing Interface) programs.